pablogila/CrystalReader/README.md

 * On **Linux Terminal**
 `python3 CrystalReader.py`

 The first time running CrystalReader, it will create an empty batch jobs file, called `CrystalReader_JOBS.txt`.
-Inside this file, you have to write the jobs that you want to execute, one per line.
-Each job is a string of the form:
+Inside this file, you have to write the jobs to execute, one per line.
+Each job starts by the format to read (castep, cif or phonon), followed by the name of the data folder, and the name of the data files, separated by commas.

-`Job(=castep/cif/phonon), DataFolder, DataFiles`
+`Format, DataFolder, DataFiles`

-Additionally, you can also add the desired names for the output file and the error log:
+The names for the output file and the error log will be generated automatically as `out/errors_DataFolder_DataFiles.csv/txt`, but you can specify them if you want to, as follows:

-`Job, DataFolder, DataFiles, Output, ErrorLog`
+`Format, DataFolder, DataFiles, Output, ErrorLog`

 An example of a job for reading phonon **rscan.phonon** files, in a folder called **data_rscan**, and writing the output to **out_rscan.csv**, and the errors to **errors_rscan.txt**, would be: